 Actualizing the equal status of women and girls is the most profound imperative of the 21st century.
 She committed her legendary energy to achieving the dream of WOMEN’S DAY LIVE, a bold and exciting Global Women’s Empowerment Initiative that would harness the power of media, celebrity and technology to accelerate investment in the education and empowerment of women and girls worldwide.
 Music has always been at the heart of every social justice movement.
 Lili has worked for over a decade taking one step at a time to bring reality up to meet her vision.
 She’s gone the distance and put everything on the line and says that this challenging journey will have all been worth it, if we seize this significant moment.

-WOMEN’S DAY LIVE is a live global multi-venue Benefit Concert and Music Festival, and a digital film that will give voice to women worldwide on one day.
-This live global mega-shed event will celebrate women’s leadership on International Women’s Day (IWD), on March 8, 2018.
+WOMEN’S DAY LIVE is a live global multi-venue Benefit Concert and Music Festival to launch the Heart in Action Global Humanitarian campaign to respond to the most severe humanitarian crisis in modern history.
 This is Live Aid Women.
 Global reach.
 Local impact.
+This live global mega-shed event will celebrate a historic milestone for women’s leadership on International Women’s Day (IWD), on March 8, 2020.
+This year is the Centennial of Women’s right to vote in America!
+100 years!!!!.
 We invite everyone to step up now to help realize this bold mission.
-Together we can open the heart of humanity to the plight of women and children during this looming humanitarian crisis.
+Together we can open the heart of humanity to the plight of women and children around the world.